-By Greg Rubin, CNPS-SD Garden Native Committee member
+By Greg Rubin, CNPS-San Diego Garden Native Committee member

 Article reposted from California Native Plant Society Blog